 Retirees that are still using their GT Mailbox for GT business may keep their mailbox once they retire.
-They will need to annually attest that they are still using this resource for GT business to maintain this service.
+The retiree will need to annually attest that they are still using this resource for GT business to maintain this service.

 Students lose access to their GT Office 365 Exchange mailbox after having been away from Georgia Tech for more than one full semester.
 Your GT Account will remain intact, but you will lost access to services such as Office 365 Exchange (mailbox), Office 365 ProPlus (installable Microsoft Office), Office 365 OneDrive for Business (cloud storage), Prism (on-premises GT disk space), LAWN (wireless), etc. after leaving Georgia Tech.

-YES it will go away if you don't maintain your E-mail Forwarding for Life (EMFL) delivery mailbox.
-If mail starts to bounce, your EMFL service may be disabled.
+Yes.
+E-Mail Forwarding For Life (EMFL) can be removed if you fail maintain a valid forwarding address and mail begins to bounce.
+At that time, your EMFL service may be disabled.
 Once it is disabled, any mail sent to the email address will be rejected.

-Alumni – for purposes of this policy, an alumnus/a is defined as any student who successfully completed at least one Georgia Tech credit course, and who leaves Georgia Tech in good academic and disciplinary standing, and no longer has access to an office 365 mailbox.
+Alumni – for purposes of this policy, an alumnus/a is defined as any "former" student who successfully completed at least one Georgia Tech credit course, who leaves Georgia Tech in good academic and disciplinary standing, and no longer has access to an office 365 mailbox.

-Retirees – faculty and staff who retire from Georgia Tech.
+Retirees – "former" faculty and staff who retire from Georgia Tech.

 This FAQ was last modified on: Thursday, January 3, 2019 09:31am